R-Saunders/demeta/ROADMAP.md

 - Expand site content and SEO in parallel with app development.
 - Gather user feedback after each release to guide priorities and catch edge cases.
 - Maintain a changelog and communicate updates clearly.
+- Focus on one major improvement at a time for sustainable development.